 Impact Update

-In 2025, we hit a number we'd been working toward for a while: 10,000 trees planted through verified reforestation partners.
+In the 2025–2026 fiscal year, we funded the planting of 7,144 trees across 14 countries through verified reforestation partners — a 958% increase over the prior year.
 Here's what that actually involved, why we think it matters, and where the program goes next.

 Why we plant trees